TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/protectopencontent-cantapplyprotection.md

   cloudenvironments="public,blackforest,mooncake,fairfax,usnat,ussec"
   articleid="protectopencontent_cantapplyprotection"
   ownershipid="AzureIdentity_InformationProtection" />
-# Azure Information Protection client - Unable to apply a protection label
+# Unable to apply a protection label in Azure Information Protection client

 ## **Recommended Steps**

-1. If you created a new label that applies protection, it can take up to 24 hours for a computer running the Azure Information Protection client to get these changed settings.
+1. If you created a new label that applies protection, it can take up to 24 hours for a computer running the Azure Information Protection client to get the changed settings.
-2. If you waited 24 hours and still can't apply this label, select **Help and feedback** from the **Protect/Sensitivity** button on the Office ribbon, then **reset settings**.
-This action signs out the user, deletes the currently downloaded Azure Information Protection policy, and resets the user settings for the Azure Rights Management service.
+2. If you waited 24 hours and still can't apply this label, select **Help and feedback** from the **Protect/Sensitivity** button on the Office ribbon, then **Reset settings**.
+This action signs out the user, deletes the currently downloaded Azure Information Protection policy, and resets the user settings for the Azure Rights Management Service (RMS).
-3. If you have never used AIP before, please verify your OnBoarding policy is set correctly:
+3. If you have never used Azure Information Protection before, verify that your OnBoarding policy is set correctly:

 	* Open a PowerShell session as administration and run the below commands: